 If you are considering Yale, please do not hesitate to apply because you fear the cost will exceed your family's means.
 Yale College admits students on the basis of academic and personal promise and without regard to their ability to pay.
 All aid is need-based.
-Once a student is admitted.
-Yale will meet 100% of that student's demonstrated financial need.
+Once a student is admitted, Yale will meet 100% of that student's demonstrated financial need.
 This policy, which applies to U.S. citizens and to international students alike, helps to ensure that Yale will always be accessible to talented students from the widest possible range of backgrounds.

-The Financial Aid Office is committed to working with families in determining a fair and reasonable family contribution and will meet the full demonstrated need of every student for all four years.
-Over the past ten years, the percentage of undergraduate students qualifying for need-based scholarships from Yale has increased from 37% to 57%.
-The average annual grant from Yale today to its students receiving financial aid is approximately \$38,000, or about two-thirds of the cost of attendance.
-These changes have eliminated the need for educational loans.
+The Financial Aid Office is committed to working with families in determining a fair and reasonable family contribution and will meet the full demonstrated need of every student for all four years with an award that does not require loans.
+Today, 53% of undergraduates qualify for need-based scholarships from Yale.
+The average annual grant from Yale to its students receiving financial aid for the 2013-2014 academic year is approximately \$39,750, or about two-thirds of the cost of attendance.